7 Simple Steps to Increase Your Credit Score

 You can improve your credit score by lowering your credit utilization ratio since 30% of your score is determined by that factor alone.
 This is one of the easiest ways to increase your credit score.
 You may even see a boost as soon as you pay down your debt.

 Having revolving accounts (e.g. credit cards) and installment accounts (e.g. student loans or mortgages) can increase your credit score.
 Likewise, having multiple accounts of each type can increase your credit score, although the “perfect” number will differ for everybody depending on their overall credit picture.
+With credit cards especially, the goal should always be to pay your balance in full every month — not just the minimum payment.

 6. Reconsider Closing Old Credit Cards